Reloadly/sample-airtime-topup-platform/README.md

 Once the requirements are met.
 You can execute the following command to clone the repository and start the installation process.

-``git clone https://github.com/Reloadly/sample-topup-project.git && cd sample-topup-project && cp .env.example .env && make install``
+``git clone https://github.com/Reloadly/sample-airtime-topup-platform.git && cd sample-airtime-topup-platform && cp .env.example .env && make install``

 Just executing the above command should clone the whole repository into `sample-topup-project` folder and start the installation process.